 Approximately two million people make the journey to Far North Queensland every year, teeming with excitement.
 With so many different tours departing from Cairns offering sailing, snorkeling, diving, and more, choosing the most appropriate option can be overwhelming.

 Thankfully, we’ve done the research so that you don’t have to!
+If you’re looking for the best Great Barrier Reef tours from Cairns, look no further!

 Composed of nearly 3,000 individual reefs and 900 picturesque islands, the UNESCO World Heritage-listed Great Barrier Reef boasts breathtaking beauty in every direction.
 Colorful fish, vibrant coral, and sizzling rays of year-round sunshine make this iconic Australian destination one of the world’s most revered natural attractions.